Alamofire/AlamofireImage/README.md

 - `CircleFilter` - Rounds the corners of an image into a circle.
 - `BlurFilter` - Blurs an image using a `CIGaussianBlur` filter with the specified blur radius.

-> Each image filter is built ontop of the `UIImage` extensions.
+> Each image filter is built on top of the `UIImage` extensions.

 #### Multi-Pass